 - The overall effect of the accident on the injured rider’s quality of life

-How Does Shared Fault for a Motorcycle Accident Effect Compensation?
+How Does Shared Fault for a Motorcycle Accident Affect Compensation?

 Generally, comparative fault laws reduce compensation partially or fully based on how much the injured driver was at fault in the accident.
-With a comparative fault system, the fault is assigned to every party involved in the accident.
+A comparative fault system assigns the fault to every party involved in the accident.
 Settlements are then reduced depending on the level of fault a driver shares in the motorcycle accident.

 - Pure comparative negligence – Under these laws, the parties involved in a claim collect a percentage of their damages based on the percentage of fault they share in the accident.
-For example, if someone is 51% at fault, they will be able to claim 51% of their total estimated damages.
+For example, if someone is 51% at fault, they can claim 51% of their total estimated damages.

-- Modified comparative negligence – Under these laws, plaintiffs are unable to recover any damages if they are found to be at least 51% at fault for the accident.
-In instances where blame is shared 50/50, neither party can collect damages from the other.
+- Modified comparative negligence – Under these laws, plaintiffs cannot recover any damages if they are found to be at least 51% at fault for the accident.
+When blame is shared 50/50, neither party can collect damages from the other.

 How Do You File a Motorcycle Accident Claim?

-A majority of states require that the person who is at fault in an accident pay for the damages caused in the accident.
-In order to have your damages paid for, you must prove your case to either an insurance company or a judge and jury.
+Most states require the person at fault in an accident to pay for the damages caused.
+You must prove your case to an insurance company or a judge and jury to have your damages paid for.
 You have the option to file a claim against several different parties, including but not limited to: